milan-miscevic/vrijeme-js/README.md

-# vrijemejs
+# vrijeme-js

-vrijemejs (lit. weatherjs) is a JavaScript version of the [vrijeme3](https://github.com/milan-miscevic/vrijeme3) project.
+vrijeme-js (lit. weather-js) is a JavaScript version of the [vrijeme3](https://github.com/milan-miscevic/vrijeme3) project.